Contents

 Whether you're a staff member or a student, you can occasionally go abroad for an intensive language course.

 For staff, a platform lists all staff weeks organized in Europe.
 Don't hesitate to consult it.
-You will usually be eligible for an Erasmus grant from academics to take part in one of these events.
+You will usually be eligible for an Erasmus de academics grant to take part in one of these events.
 Find out more here: http: //staffmobility.eu/

 Obtain an international diploma or certification